comit-network/comit.network/docs/tutorials/write-your-first-comit-app/maker-publishes-order.md

 Your COMIt-app could publish this link on a forum or social media so takers can connect to you.

 ## Waiting for a taker

 When a taker takes the order created by the maker, it will trigger the swap execution right away.
-The maker thus has to wait for a taker to taker the order to commence with the execution.
+The maker thus has to wait for a taker to take the order to commence with the execution.

+In this tutorial the maker is waiting for 10 minutes for a potential taker to taker his order.
+The maker uses the `ComitClient` to wait for incoming swaps.
+Once the taker takes the order he will trigger a swap request in his cnd that will be detected by the maker's cnd.

 ```typescript
 // Wait for a taker to accept the order and send a swap request through the comit network daemon (cnd).